jxwleong/stm32-usart/Readme.md

     &nbsp;
 3. **GPIO port output speed register (GPIOx_OSPEEDR) (x = A..I/J/K)**
+    &nbsp;
+    This register is used to configure the I/O output speed for each GPIO ports.
     ![GPIOx_OSPEEDR](https://github.com/jason9829/stm32-usart/blob/master/resources/images/reference%20manual/GPIOx_OSPEEDR.PNG)
     Figure x.
 The register map for GPIOx_OSPEEDR from page 282 at [1].
     &nbsp;